 Large areas of the earth's land mass is permanently frozen, although the amount has been slowly shrinking in recent years.
 These areas are called "permafrost".
 Figure 3 below shows the extent of permafrost in the northern hemisphere.

 Since by definition, permafrost never thaws, or hasn't thawed for upwards of 10,000 years, everything that grew in these areas and died is still there, preserved in the frozen ground.
-In some areas the layer of preserved plant material is tens of feet think and if it thaws, it will decay producing huge amounts of methane gas.
+In some areas, the layer of preserved plant material is tens of feet thick and if it thaws, it will decay producing huge amounts of methane gas.
 In some areas where there are ponds that used to freeze to the bottom but don't any longer, methane gas produced by rotting organic matter collects under the ice in winter and can be ignited when released.
 In summer, these ponds can be seen bubbling out methane.
 If large areas of the north are allowed to thaw, millions of tons of methane will be released.

 Methane is a greenhouse gas but there is currently very little in the atmosphere.
 When released into the air, it starts to oxidize into CO2 and water, so it stays in the atmosphere for a much shorter time than CO2.
 However, methane absorbs infrared radiation in a band that is not absorbed by other gases, so it has an effect on global warming out of proportion to its concentration relative to CO2.